 The Beauty of Vintage

-Certainly, some watches will always have significant value, but adding the ‘vintage’ label to them doesn’t make that buy generic levitra necessarily so for all, and that’s another great reason to choose vintage – classic brands that have lost some of the retail mark-up already, so what you’re actually paying for is the timepiece itself, rather than the XYZ jewellers overhead, and the marketing for ABC brand.
+Certainly, some watches will always have significant value, but adding the ‘vintage’ label to them doesn’t make that necessarily so for all, and that’s another great reason to choose vintage – classic brands that have lost some of the retail mark-ups already, so what you’re actually paying for is the timepiece itself, rather than the XYZ jewellers overhead, and the marketing for ABC brand.

 I love vintage watches, and sure, it may not be the very latest ‘on-trend’ style, but speaking as a horolophile, have you ever brought a timepiece because it was on-trend?
 Because it’s a fashion accessory?
 Because GQ magazine (other fine magazines are available) told you it was cool?
 Pffft.